Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Bringing Home a New Houseplant

 When you bring home a new plant, it's best to leave it in the nursery pot for a week or two.
 Face it, plants are not built for movement.
 In nature, they stay in one spot for all of their lives.
 They react to any change and the change in environment is enough stress.
 Allow the plant to get used to its new digs before subjecting it to the stress of repotting.
+However, if the plant is root bound or roots protrude from the bottom of the pot, go ahead and repot.

 Make sure you set the plant on a saucer so that water does not drip onto your furniture or floor.
 Plastic or ceramic saucers work best.
 Terra cotta plant saucers may be cute, but they wick moisture onto the furniture.
 I always have a few old, unwanted saucers or dessert plates in the basement just waiting for a new plant.
 Some folks suggest that if you water the plant over a sink, allowing the water to drip out, you don't need a saucer.
 However, the soil is still moist and that moisture can ruin wood.